v-pegao/E2EProd_TocTest/TocTest/articles/network-watcher/network-watcher-topology-overview.md

----
-title: Introduction to topology in Azure Network Watcher | Microsoft Docs
-description: This page provides an overview of the Network Watcher topology capabilities
-services: network-watcher
-documentationcenter: na
-author: jimdial
-manager: timlt
-editor:

-ms.assetid: e753a435-38e0-482b-846b-121cb547555c
-ms.service: network-watcher
-ms.devlang: na
-ms.topic: article
-ms.tgt_pltfrm: na
-ms.workload:  infrastructure-services
-ms.date: 02/22/2017
-ms.author: jdial
----
+# LOC File Map Test - ENUS Page

-# Introduction to topology in Azure Network Watcher
+## Introduction to topology in Azure Network Watcher

 Topology returns a graph of network resources in a virtual network.
 The graph depicts the interconnection between the resources to represent the end to end network connectivity.